dxc-technology/online-devops-dojo/docs/bot-setup.md

 **AWS_SECRET_ACCESS_KEY**) from the AWS Console in IAM and store each in a GitHub secret of `<my_account>/online-devops-dojo` (click repository tab Settings, then Secrets).
+1. Set AWS_STAGE & AWS_REGION in GitHub Secrets of `<my_account>/online-devops-dojo`.
+   For example `dev` or `prod` & `us-east-1`.
-1. To trigger the upload of the lambda function:
+1. Since the workflow which uploads the lambda function is triggered by a push:
-    1. In a new branch, copy the action workflow file `./upload_lambda.yml` into `./.github/workflows/`. and create a PR.
+    1. Commit a small change on whatever file in the repository `<my_account>/online-devops-dojo` (on this bot-setup.md for example).
     1. Click on <svg class="octicon octicon-play" viewBox="0 0 14 16"
-    version="1.1" width="14" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M14 8A7 7 0 1 1 0 8a7 7 0 0 1 14 0zm-8.223 3.482l4.599-3.066a.5.5 0 0 0 0-.832L5.777 4.518A.5.5 0 0 0 5 4.934v6.132a.5.5 0 0 0 .777.416z"></path></svg> Actions tab and ensure that the workflow runs without error.
+    version="1.1" width="14" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M14 8A7 7 0 1 1 0 8a7 7 0 0 1 14 0zm-8.223 3.482l4.599-3.066a.5.5 0 0 0 0-.832L5.777 4.518A.5.5 0 0 0 5 4.934v6.132a.5.5 0 0 0 .777.416z"></path></svg> Actions tab and verify that the workflow runs without error.
-1. Set AWS_STAGE & AWS_REGION in GitHub Secrets of of `<my_account>/online-devops-dojo`.
-   For example `dev` or `prod` & `us-east-1`.
 1. GitHub app creation
     1. From the AWS Console, open the lambda `devops-dojo-robot-dev-lambda`, click on API Gateway and copy the **API endpoint**.
-    1. Create a new GitHub app with [this link](https://github.com/settings/apps/new?description=The%20Online%20DevOps%20Dojo%20coach%20is%20here%20to%20help%20you%20learn%20DevOps.%0A!%5BTeam%20chat%5D(https%3A%2F%2Fs3.amazonaws.com%2Fdevopsdojoassets%2Fteam-chat.jpg)&contents=write&issues=write&pull_requests=write&events[]=issues&events[]=issue_comment&events[]=pull_requests) to get a prefilled form then complete with:
+    1. Create a new GitHub app with [this link](https://github.com/settings/apps/new?description=The%20Online%20DevOps%20Dojo%20coach%20is%20here%20to%20help%20you%20learn%20DevOps.%0A!%5BTeam%20chat%5D(https%3A%2F%2Fs3.amazonaws.com%2Fdevopsdojoassets%2Fteam-chat.jpg)&contents=write&issues=write&pull_requests=write&events[]=issues&events[]=issue_comment&events[]=pull_requests) to get a prefilled form then complete it with the following steps.
     1. Paste the **API endpoint** in both fields:
         - **User authorization callback URL**
         - **Webhook URL**
     1. Set a unique **GitHub App name** of your own.
     1. Complete **Homepage URL** with the URL of `<my_account>/online-devops-dojo` repository.
     1. On a terminal, create a Webhook secret with:

        ```sh